cozy-labs/cozy-light/README.md

 ![Cozy Logo](https://raw.github.com/cozy/cozy-setup/gh-pages/assets/images/happycloud.png)

-Lightweight personal cloud based on Node.js and PouchDB.
+Cozy Light is a micro-PaaS that makes self-hosting easy.

-Cozy Light allows you to store on your own box your files, calendars, contacts, todos, etc. It requires little configuration and can be run on cheap hardwares like a Raspberry Pi, a Digital Ocean VPS or a good old desktop computer.
+Through its various plugins Cozy Light allows you to deal without effort with many self-hosting use cases like deploying your static blog, managing dockerized web apps or use simple Node.js apps to store your calendars and your files.

-For more information about what is Cozy, you can check the [full version website](http://cozy.io).
+For more information about the oriingal Cozy, you can check the [full version website](http://cozy.io).